Core Concepts

 How does Bytebot work?

-Bytebot manages three layers of processing to drive automation through natural language queries.
-These layers are (i) ingesting natural language prompts, (ii) defining output structure, and (iii) generating/executing the browser actions.
+Bytebot manages four layers of processing to drive automation through natural language queries.
+These layers are (i) ingesting natural language prompts, (ii) defining output structure, (iii) generating browser actions, and (iv) executing the browser actions.

-Because AI models need strict instructions to deliver reliable results, Bytebot combines tightly-defined outputs with open-ended user prompts to predictably generate browser actions.
+Because AI models need strict instructions to deliver reliable results, Bytebot combines tightly defined outputs with open-ended user prompts to predictably generate actions.